In Parashah Shemot, the

 _______

-Author's Note: The scepter that is modeled above (shown without the head so that the facets of the staff can be examined) is 6 hand-breadths in length (like each dimension of the evan shetiyah).
+Author's Note: The scepter that is modeled above (shown without the head as a star tetrahedron, so that the facets of the staff can be examined) is 6 hand-breadths in length (like each dimension of the evan shetiyah).
 It has 48 external facets with a total length to the 288 hand-breadths, like the "288 sparks" (explained by the ARI) that equate to the shattering of the vessels.
 The total length of these facets is equal to the number of square hand-breadths on the surface of the luchot (288 square hand-breadths).
 The number 288 is the sum of 216 (the number of letters in God's Name) and 72 (which is the number of triplets pertaining to this Triad Name).
-The head of the scepter (not shown) is a sapphire star tetrahedron.
+The head of the scepter (not shown) is a sapphire star tetrahedron, which has 72 triangular corners.

 No comments: